History History

 Anglo-Norman Invasions

-Although the battle fought on October 14, 1066, at Hastings, opposing the last Anglo-Saxon king of England, Harold Godwinson, to the Duke of Normandy, William the Conqueror, who will be victorious, it is the great turning point in Celtic history in Ireland
+Although the battle of October 14, 1066, between England's last Anglo-Saxon king, Harold Godwinson, and the victorious Duke of Normandy, William the Conqueror, was fought at Hastings, it marked the turning point in Celtic history in Ireland.

-The beginning of the Anglo-Norman invasion of Ireland was led by Richard Gilbert de Clare, Earl of Pembroke, nicknamed Strongbow in battle.
-He landed on the east coast and seized Dublin in 1169.
-He wanted to subdue Ireland and dreamed of power.
+The start of the Anglo-Norman invasion of Ireland is led by Richard Gilbert de Clare, Earl of Pembroke, nicknamed Strongbow in battle.
+He landed on the east coast and seized Dublin in 1169, intent on subduing Ireland and dreaming of power.

 The Celtic kings were divided.
-Dermot MacMurrough, king of Leinster, allied himself with Strongbow to regain his power.
-Strongbow, ambitious, accepts, in exchange for his marriage to MacMurrough's daughter.
-At the death of the Irish king, Strongbow inherited the counties of Carlow, Kilkenny, Wexford, Kildare, part of those of Wicklow, Laois and Offaly, and also the Hiberno-Norses (Celto-Viking) ports of Wexford and Dublin, two commercial ports, making Strongbow a powerful warrior and a rich man.
+Dermot MacMurrough, King of Leinster, allied himself with Strongbow to regain his power.
+The ambitious Strongbow accepts, in exchange for marrying MacMurrough's daughter.
+On the death of the Irish king, Strongbow inherits the counties of Carlow, Kilkenny, Wexford, Kildare, parts of Wicklow, Laois and Offaly, as well as the Hiberno-Norses (Celto-Viking) trading ports of Wexford and Dublin, making Strongbow a powerful warrior and a wealthy man.

-The last great king of Ireland, Ruaidrí Ua Conchobair (Modern Irish: Ruairí Ó Conchúir) will try to retake Dublin from Strongbow.
-Despite a long siege in 1171, the city did not yield and remained Norman
+The last great king of Ireland, Ruaidrí Ua Conchobair (Modern Irish: Ruairí Ó Conchúir) attempted to retake Dublin from Strongbow.
+Despite a long siege in 1171, the city did not yield and remained Norman.

-Henry II of England, Plantagenet, Duke of Normandy, Duke of Anjou and other domains, who became King of England in 1154 at the age of 21, with Eleanor of Aquitaine as his wife, is the powerful man who reigns in England and wants to stay that way!
+Henry II Plantagenet, Duke of Normandy, Duke of Anjou and other estates, who became King of England in 1154 at the age of 21, with Eleanor of Aquitaine as his wife, was the powerful man who reigned in England and wanted to stay that way!
 He is worried about Strongbow's ambition.
 He disembarked at Crook (Waterford) to proclaim himself lord of Ireland.
-He was the first king of England to set foot on Irish soil.
+He is the first English king to set foot on Irish soil.
 This visit was of great importance.
 The conquest of Ireland was to be marked by royal power.
-At the same time, in Ireland, he discreetly escaped the investigation conducted by Rome on his possible complicity in the assassination of the archbishop of Canterbury, Thomas Becket.
+At the same time, in Ireland, he discreetly escaped the investigation launched by Rome into his possible complicity in the assassination of Thomas Becket, Archbishop of Canterbury.
 Strongbow died in 1176.

 iStock-1318686110.jpg